StrangeRanger/bash-style-guide/content/error-handling.md

 **Risk:** This script can execute arbitrary commands if `user_input` is manipulated, posing a severe security risk.

-_Safer Alternative Using Command Substitution_
+---

+_Safer alternative using command substitution:_

 ```bash
 user_command='ls -l'